RebelliousX/Hex-Editor-Pro/README.md

 1. Clone this repository or just download the `index.html` file.
 2. Simply open the `index.html` file in any modern web browser.

-##### The app is designed to be fully working in offline mode.
+##### ℹ️ NOTE: The app is designed to be fully working in offline mode.
 Everything is self contained, HTML/JavaScript/CSS in one file and even the icon of the app.
 The manifest and Service Worker (`manifest.json` and `sw.js`) files are for installing the app as PWA, they are not needed to run locally and offline.

 ---